serverless/serverless/.github/ISSUE_TEMPLATE/feature_request.md

 ⚠️⚠️ REPLACE WITH DESCRIPTION

 <!--
-Q2: Propose solution (e.g. provide configuration example)
+Q2: Propose a solution (e.g. provide configuration example)

 Note: This is optional, remove this section if you do not wish to propose anything at this point -->